expires/autoclicker/README.md

 cmake --build build --config Release
 ```

+Pick the target version with `-DMAPPING_VERSION` (`fabric_1.21.11` or `lunar_1.8.9`); each produces a DLL for that version.
 Optionally set `AC_WEBHOOK_PATH` and `AC_BANNED_PATH` before configuring to bake in the report webhook and banned-list endpoints; both default to empty (the safety gate is then a no-op).

 Outputs:
 - `build/dll/Release/DLL.dll`
 - `build/injector/Release/INJECTOR.exe`

-CI builds every push to `main` and uploads an artifact.
-Tag `v*` to publish a release.
+CI builds both versions on every push and publishes rolling prereleases — `latest` from `main`, `dev` from `development` — each containing both DLLs, the injector, and `versions.txt`.
+Tag `v*` to cut a versioned release.

 ---

 ## Usage

-1. Download `DLL.dll` + `INJECTOR.exe` from the latest Actions run or release.
+1. Download `INJECTOR.exe` from the [latest release](https://github.com/expires/autoclicker/releases/tag/latest).
+You don't need the DLL — the injector fetches the right one for your version.
-2. Launch Lunar Client, join a world or server.
+2. Launch Lunar Client (1.21.11 or 1.8.9), join a world or server.
 3. Run `INJECTOR.exe`.
+It detects the version, downloads the matching DLL, and injects.
 4. **Right Shift** opens the overlay (rebindable in Settings); the self-destruct key (default **END**) unloads.

 ---